spacewander/lmdbcli/README.md

-stat) STAT get mdb_stat with 'stat' or 'stat db' exists) EXISTS check if a key exists with 'exists [db...] key' values) VALUES lists all keys and their values matched given glob pattern with 'values [db...] pattern' del) DEL remove a key with 'del [db...] key' keys) KEYS lists all keys matched given glob pattern with 'keys [db...] pattern' get) GET a value with 'get [db...] key'
+stat) STAT get mdb_stat with 'stat' or 'stat db' exists) EXISTS check if a key exists with 'exists [db...] key' values) VALUES lists all keys and their values matched given glob pattern with 'values [db...] pattern' hex_encode) hex_encode toggles the hex encode mode.
+When the mode is on, if the output string contains non-ascii or non-printable characters, the string will be hex encoded and surrounded with []. del) DEL remove a key with 'del [db...] key' keys) KEYS lists all keys matched given glob pattern with 'keys [db...] pattern' get) GET a value with 'get [db...] key'